Last updated on October 10th, 2018 at 07:10 pm

 Ginger and Turmeric Carrot Soup

-PIN IT TO YOUR SOUPS OR DINNER BOARD!!
+PIN IT TO YOUR SOUPS, CROCK POT OR DINNER BOARD!!

 FIND ME ON PINTEREST FOR MORE DELICIOUS RECIPES!

 - 2 1/2 pounds potatoes, peeled and cut into 1-inch cubes